Credibility, why you need it in your career. Part 2

 Solve problems on your own, don’t always ask your N+1 (your manager or teamleader) to fix your issue, try for yourself first and only if you don’t succeed, go to your superior.

-2. Be helpful
+2. Be helpful towards your peers and below

 Do you see a colleague over there struggling with heavy things?
 Just help him/her, without asking a favor in return.
 Nothing beats kindness.